LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Runs after `OnTransferred` and is passed the player that has just left the class.
-Use it to clean up any class-specific state such as reverting models or removing temporary items.
+Runs after `OnTransferred` for the class the player is leaving.
+Use it to clean up any class‑specific state such as reverting models, resetting values, or removing temporary items.

 **Parameters:**